-While I could wax lyrical about the pros and cons surrounding the rapid construction of the ‘new’ country that is the UAE, Ras Al Khaimah actually strikes an interesting balance.
+While I could wax lyrical about the pros and cons surrounding the rapid construction of the ‘new’ country that is the UAE and travel within each of the individual Emirates, Ras Al Khaimah is one that actually strikes an interesting balance.

-Not only does it combine relaxing coastline luxury with local culture and adventure, it paints a very different picture to the gaudy and extravagant image associated with the United Arab Emirates today.
+Not only does it combine relaxing coastline luxury with local culture and adventure, but it also paints a very different picture to the gaudy and extravagant image associated with the United Arab Emirates today.

 Where is Ras Al Khaimah & How Do I Get There?

 Ras Al Khaimah is the Emirate that sits the farthest north – above Ajman, Sharjah and Dubai.
 It is more commonly, if not always, accessed via the travel gateway of Dubai via a 45-minute drive, where its tourism numbers come predominantly from Dubai residents and expat day-trippers.

 Dubai is still quite the distance from London (there are no direct flights to Ras Al Khaimah’s airport from London), where you will rack up nearly seven hours in the air.
 However, that doesn’t have to be an uncomfortable journey.
 As an AV geek who is always happy to test a new airline despite the distance, I was able to finally experience the Royal Brunei Boeing Dreamliner 787-8 Dreamliner, which was introduced in 2013 as a higher-quality and more comfortable flying experience with regards to space, reduction of noise and cabin pressure.